 Our mansion is now a family home, containing tenant Alec Cobbe’s collection of paintings and fine furniture.
 Also on display is the Cobbe Collection, Europe’s largest collection of keyboard instruments associated with famous composers including JC Bach, Chopin, Elgar and Bizet.
 An early interior design commission for architect Robert Adam, his work can be seen in ceilings and fireplaces throughout the house.

 Situated on the edge of the beautiful Surrey Hills and surrounded by charming villages, this peaceful location is just 45 minutes from central London.

 Head to our events page to find out more about all of our events going on throughout 2015.
-Get ahead of the game and book in for the Big Camp 2015 and our exciting family summer theatre events, make plans to visit us for one of our Funday Fridays in August, or take advantage of free entry on Heritage Open Days weekend or get organised early and discover what's in store for this autumn.
+Get ahead of the game and book in for our exciting family summer theatre events, make plans to visit us for one of our Funday Fridays in August, or take advantage of free entry on Heritage Open Days weekend or get organised early and discover what's in store for this autumn.

 Our Gertrude Jekyll garden is closed this year but there's still lots of great summer colour.
 You'll see agapanthus and hydrangeas in the garden, orchids hiding in the wildflower meadow and helleborines on centenary walk.
 Don't forget to stop by the NGS garden, just off our cobbled courtyard.

 Our list of 50 things to do before you’re 11 ¾ will set you on your way to outdoor adventures.
 You can complete 18 of the 50 activities here.
 Build a den in our adventure area or play conkers under one of our huge horse chestnut trees.
 Just ask the team at reception for pointers when you arrive.